AndrewRachuig/telco_classification_project/README.md

 - Explore my key questions and discover answers to my hypotheses by running statistical analysis on data
     - Must include at least 4 visualizations and 2 statistical tests
 - Find key features to use in the model.
 Similarly find unecessary features which can be dropped
-    - Lookfor correlations, relationships, and interactions between various features and the target
+    - Look for correlations, relationships, and interactions between various features and the target
     - Understanding how features relate to one another will be key to understanding if certain features can or should be dropped/combined
 - Document all takeaways and answers to questions/hypotheses
 - Create an explore.py file which will store functions made to aid in the data exploration